koajs/bigpipe-example/README.md

 This example implements 3 strategies.
 The strategies are listed from slowest to fastest and worst to best.
+This app is designed to be able to switch between any of these 3 modes with minimal code.

+These strategies are all implemented as streams.
+If you want to implement caching, you would want to buffer the result and process it before sending it to the client.
+Fortunately, this is easy with koa.

 ### Sequential

-All asynchronous functions are blocking and are embedded within the template.
+All asynchronous functions are blocking and are called within the template.
-This is the easiest way to build a webpage and is more inline with traditional languages like PHP and Python.
+This is the easiest way to build a webpage and is similar traditional web languages like PHP, Ruby, and Python.
 This is actually difficult to do in vanilla node.js, but very easy with koa.